ibowditch/userdocs/_build/html/_sources/administration.md.txt

   we want to find qualifications that are due to expire in the next year (and may have to be renewed), you can set the filters to make a smaller, more managable, list of qualifications that you are interested in.

-  For example, the settings below will show only Chainsaw qualifications for active members, that will expire in the next 12 months.
+  For example, the Filter settings below will show only Chainsaw qualifications for active members, that will expire in the next 12 months.

-  You can mix and match these filters to home into the set of records you need.
-When you're done, you can clear all filters get back to the original, unconstrained, view.

 :::{figure-md} filter-quals
 :class: myclass